Paying for Graduate School

 Teaching Assistantships

-A limited number of teaching assistantships are available for MA students in the Communication Department.
-Being a TA involves around 6 to 9 hours per week of work per section for the duration of the 16-week semester.
+A limited number of Teaching Assistantships are available for MA students in the Communication Department.
+Being a Teaching Assistant (TA) involves around 6 to 9 hours per week of work per section for the duration of the 16-week semester.
 Running a weekly recitation (discussion) section or being a grader for a large course is 6 hours of work per week; running a standalone course under supervision, typically introductory public speaking, is 9 hours or work per week.
 In 2021, the pay for running a recitation section was around $2,500 for the semester and around $3,800 for a standalone section.

 Although every effort will be made to provide teaching opportunities for MA students, they are not guaranteed and are dependent on enrollment and the instructional needs of the Department.
+In a typical Spring or Fall semester, we can usually offer three to six TA positions.
+We do not usually have TA positions in the Summer semester.
 The graduate program committee makes TA assignments based on the requirements and procedures outlined below.

-- An indication of interest and qualifications for teaching assistantships should be included in the cover letter of the application materials.
+• An indication of interest and qualifications for teaching assistantships should be included in the cover letter of the application materials.
+Before each Fall and Spring semester, a call for applicants is distributed via email to currently enrolled students.

-Criteria used in selecting from among the eligible applicants include: seniority in the program, academic achievement, and prior experience related to course content areas.
+• Criteria used in selecting from among the eligible applicants include: seniority in the program, academic achievement, and prior experience related to course content areas.
 Preference will be given to TAs with prior teaching experience.
 However, teaching assignments will generally be limited to no more than two years.
-The committee also strives to designate at least one slot for an incoming teaching assistant each year.
+The committee also strives to designate at least one slot for an incoming TA each year.

 Research Assistantships